LemonadeStandPodcast/LemonadeStandPodcast.github.io/src/content/episodes/great-tesla-debate.md

     url: "https://www.tesla.com/we-robot"
   - title: "Tesla smashes its own records with big increase in energy storage deployments in 2024"
     url: "https://www.ess-news.com/2025/01/03/tesla-smashes-its-own-records-with-big-increase-in-energy-storage-deployments-in-2024/"
+summary: |
+  The hosts engage in a heated debate about Tesla's $800 billion valuation, examining its technological advantages, market position, and future growth potential.
+They analyze Tesla's autonomous driving progress compared to competitors like Waymo, discuss the company's energy business expansion, and explore Saudi Arabia's interest in gaming investments.
+The episode covers diverse perspectives on Tesla's future and the broader implications for transportation and urban planning.
 ---

 ## The Tesla Question